 Travelling to Tartu

-Once in Tallinn you can take either a bus or a train to Tartu.
+Once in Tallinn you either can take a bus or a train to Tartu.
 Buses between Tallinn and Tartu run every hour, sometimes even more often.

 Nationals of the member states of the European Union (EU) and the European Economic Area (EEA) and any third-country national who is a holder of a residence permit of a Schengen state do not need a visa to enter Estonia.
 If this does not apply to you, please check the website of Estonian Ministry of Foreign Affairs for possible restrictions and visa regulations.